 Me, myself and I, (that makes it pusillanimous) would contact the area fire dept and give them your proposal, then ask them for advice.
 They may have a surveyor they sponsor, recommend or even hire who would scope out your property and give you the best route to make.

-Switch to Linux-Mint, free, no virus worries, stable and maintenance free.
+Try Linux-Mint on your computer, free, no virus worries, stable and maintenance free.

 Blaine Clark wrote:Me, myself and I, (that makes it pusillanimous) would contact the area fire dept and give them your proposal, then ask them for advice.
 They may have a surveyor they sponsor, recommend or even hire who would scope out your property and give you the best route to make.